 The EU really really doesn’t want us to brexit.
 Britain is wealthy, and losing our contributions will hurt.
 What’s more, it might encourage other dissatisfied countries to initiate divorce proceedings.

 As the referendum was technically advisory rather than binding, it’s theoretically possible parliament will wiggle out of their duty to implement the result.
-This would destroy public trust in the system, and perhaps the Tories, which the opposition sees as a silver lining.
+This would destroy public trust in the system, and perhaps the Tories, which the opposition sees as a bright silver lining.

 Reporters are having a field day, as are political scientists — but it’s far from an academic exercise.
 Most of us are heartily sick of it all.